wenhaomin/graph2route/data/README.md

-A small dataset is provide here, and we will release the data once the paper is accepted.
+Two datasets are provide here, including Logistic-P and Food-PD.